roguehistory/DIGH-HIST3812/content/en/week/ten/instructions.md

 ### Goals for this week

-1. Scraping data / Cleaning Data
-2. Pushing data to the web
+1. Pushing data to the web

 ### Listen